Identifying adverbs worksheets

-An adverb is a word that describes a verb.
-It answers questions like how, when, where, and how often.
+An adverb describes a verb, answering how, when, where, and how often.
 Third graders learn to tell adverbs apart from adjectives: adjectives describe nouns, adverbs describe actions.
-In "The choir sang softly," the adverb "softly" tells how the choir sang.

 By grade